AnneHoffmann/Smore/README.md

         --helpout       print explanation for structure and visualization of output files

-For subcommands, use: ./smore 'subcommand' [options]
+For subcommands, use: ./SMORE 'subcommand' [options]

-The smore subcommands are:
+The SMORE subcommands are:

     bake    The subcommand bake combines the subcommands prep and toast in order to easily start and run the pipeline completely.
 Hence,